5 Best Women’s Hiking Pants (that AREN’T leggings!!)

 3) Eddie Bauer Ripstop: Best Budget Women’s Hiking Pants

-Eddie Bauer’s Ripstop pants are a good budget-friendly hiking pant.
+Eddie Bauer Ripstop pants are a good budget-friendly hiking pant.
 I used these pants on a 70-day sea kayaking trip and have very few complaints.
-While both the Kuhl and Fjallraven pants are more flattering, and hold up longer, the Eddie Bauer Ripstops hold their own for the price.
+While both the Kuhl and Fjallraven pants are more flattering and hold up longer, the Eddie Bauer Ripstops hold their own for the price.

 Pictured: Eddie Bauer’s Ripstop pants while expedition camping in British Columbia

-By the end of 70 days of continuous backcountry use, the pants were permanently stained with several small tears.
+By the end of 70 days of continuous backcountry use, the pants were permanently stained (can’t be helped) with several small tears.
 That being said, they are light-weight, quick drying and extremely comfortable.
 Personally, for the price you can’t beat the Ripstops.
-In addition, they’re perfect for hot weather hiking trips, and a great choice for anyone who is hard on their gear.
+In addition, they’re perfect for hot weather hiking trips, and a great choice for anyone who isn’t hard on your gear.

 For a full list of outdoor gear I use for sea kayak guiding and expeditions, click here.